rkturer/movie-recommender/README.md

 ## **Phase Two**

--Created a python files to give movie recommendations -The "user_input.py" file handles user input in the terminal and returns the genre of the user's choosing
+- Created a python files to give movie recommendations
+- The "user_input.py" file handles user input in the terminal and returns the genre of the user's choosing
 - The "recommender.py" file reads the my cleaned_movies.csv file and retrieves the highest rated movie from the genre the user chose

 ## **Phase Three**